Ryanjmeek/CS384G_Final/README.md

 ## Background

 In order to model fluid behavior in graphics, it is critical to build a solver that simultaneously allows for visually interesting behavior and ensures high stability and computation speed.
 Jos Stam developed a novel system for simulating fluids in this way, and his design serves as the basis for this project.
-Here is the navier stokes equation that is the basis for fluid solution systems:
+Here is the Navier-Stokes equation that is the basis for fluid solution systems:

 <img src="https://github.com/Ryanjmeek/CS384G_Final/blob/master/images/NavierStokes.png" >